 AMY GOODMAN: Well, here you are in Africa, and maybe you can continue that theme with the kind of films that you are watching right now.
 Tell us about this film festival in Burkina Faso and what is being shown now and who is there.

 DANNY GLOVER: Well, as you said, the most important film festival on the continent happens every other year, every odd year, in Burkina Faso.
-This is the twentieth anniversary, so you could imagine that it’s been nearly thirty-seven years or thirty-eight years this film festival has been alive.
+This is the 20th anniversary, so you could imagine that it’s been nearly 37 years or 38 years this film festival has been alive.
 And it’s brought together and encouraged and inspired African filmmakers, particularly since we’re in a former French colony, Burkina Faso.
 It certainly has been home to filmmakers from the former Francophone countries.
 But also, what we see now is a greater inclusion, which includes films from South Africa, from Kenya, from other parts of the global parts of Africa, as well.
 So we see an expansion of this film festival.

 The films that we see are stories told by Africans.
 And I underline that.
 They’re stories that are told by African directors, African filmmakers.
 And so, even though — and those are the films in competition.
 Those films, whether they’re from North Africa or whether they’re from South Africa or right in Burkina Faso, in Mali and Cote d’Ivoire, Senegal, those films are the films that are in competition.

 AMY GOODMAN: Looking at one of the pieces in the Mail & Guardian in South Africa, saying South Africa’s Tsotsi last year won Oscar celebrity status, picking up Hollywood’s coveted best foreign language film award.
-It’s one of two South African entries, among the twenty feature films competing for the FESPACO’s top prize, the Etalon d’Or, or Golden Stallion of Yennenga.
+It’s one of two South African entries, among the 20 feature films competing for the FESPACO’s top prize, the Etalon d’Or, or Golden Stallion of Yennenga.

 DANNY GLOVER: Yes.
 Yes.
 It was, I think, the presence of South Africa, because of its emerging film industry and the fact that the government puts a great deal of emphasis on filmmaking, cultural production as a form of economic development, as well, has put South Africa in a very strategic role.
 In fact, the chairman of the African Filmmakers Guild is from South Africa.
 So I think South Africa is very, very strong here, but other film companies and other films are very strong here, as well.
 But the importance, as I say, and for us who have come here, we have — Louverture Films, my company that I co-founded with Joslyn Barnes, we have a film here that’s not in competition, and that’s Bamako.
 But it was screened here last night in a special screening established by the Guild of African Directors, as well as the producers — from French producers Arte.
 And so, it was a very important screening for the festival itself.
 But there are other films, like I said, in the festival, and those films are competing for the grand prize.

-AMY GOODMAN: Danny, we’re going to have to leave it there, but we will link__ on our website to Bamako, to the conversation we had with you and Joslyn Barnes.
-Also, Forest Whitaker, one of the few African American men to win best actor award a the Oscars is on the celebrity host committee with you of this film festival, this most important film festival in Africa that is taking place now in Burkina Faso.
+AMY GOODMAN: Danny, we’re going to have to leave it there, but we will link on our website to Bamako, to the conversation we had with you and Joslyn Barnes.
+Also, Forest Whitaker, one of the few African-American men to win best actor award a the Oscars is on the celebrity host committee with you of this film festival, this most important film festival in Africa that is taking place now in Burkina Faso.
 Thanks so much for being with us, Danny Glover, joining us from Ouagadougou.